2020 Annual Report

 Click here to view a PDF of our 2020 Annual Report

-Below we have a text-only version of our annual report.
+Text-only version of our annual report:

 A message from our Board President:

 We all recognize the challenges brought on by the pandemic.
 The Arc of Larimer County has found inspiration in these challenges.
 We have created new opportunities to meaningfully connect and serve our community.
 We are hard at work, continuing to develop new programs, workshops, and more.
 We are grateful for our community, staff, friends, and for your support.

 A message from our Executive Director:

 2020, a year unlike any other, presented difficulties to everyone.
 The pandemic caused an exacerbation of economic hardships and social isolation, especially for people with intellectual and developmental disabilities.
 Yet again, we witnessed horrific instances of social injustice and racial inequality.
 Throughout 2020, The Arc of Larimer County continued the work on advocating for people with I/DD and their families.
 Our staff did everything possible to continue serving community members.
 I’m proud to say we rose to the challenge.